 For the past ten years St Mary’s Church Walsham le Willows has worked in close co-operation with its neighbouring churches and on the stroke of the Millennium became one of the eight that make up the Benefice of Badwell and Walsham.

-The Church is therefore like one body with eight legs.
-Hence the name ‘Octopus’ is given to the Benefice Magazine which is published bi-monthly and distributed to every home in the eight parishes (the print run is 1,500).
+The Church is therefore now like one body with seven legs.
+Hence the name ‘Octopus’ is given to the Benefice Magazine which is published bi-monthly and distributed to every home in the seven parishes (the print run is 1,500).
 This gives the church news and information as well as including community items.

 St Mary’s Walsham le Willows also holds its own village services mid-morning on a Sunday.
 These are either Mattins or the Eucharist.
 There is no traditional Sunday School, but a monthly Children’s Praise takes place when the children accompanied by their parents meet in church with other members of the regular congregation.